How to Start an LLC in Minnesota (2025 Guide)

 Step 5: Get an EIN for Your Minnesota LLC

 You can get an Employer Identification Number (EIN) from the IRS website for free.
 It is used to identify a business entity and keep track of a business’s tax reporting.
-It is essentially a Social Security number (SSN) for the company.
+Think of an EIN as essentially a Social Security number (SSN) for the company.

 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
 This can be done online or by mail.